yudong-94/personal-website/blogs/MOOCList.md

 ## Online Courses Reviews

-Online courses have been a great supplementary to my offline study and work.
+Online courses have been a great supplementary part to my offline study and work.
 Whenever I am interested in exploring some new fields, or find myself lacking some key skills, I would turn to them.
 This blog keeps a list of online courses I have taken.
 I also include some notes on those courses for your reference.
 Most of the courses are on computer science, statistics, data analytics, or machine learning.

 ### Coursera